Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 02.43.31 UTC
+- WIB: Senin, 6 April 2026 03.48.02 UTC
-- WITA: Senin, 6 April 2026 03.43.31 UTC
+- WITA: Senin, 6 April 2026 04.48.02 UTC
-- WIT: Senin, 6 April 2026 04.43.31 UTC
+- WIT: Senin, 6 April 2026 05.48.02 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: friendship
+Kategori: technology